Live Chat Now

 10 min read

-Healthcare administration is a broad occupational category overseeing the management, supervision and administrative tasks of a variety of healthcare operations.
+Healthcare administration is a broad occupational category overseeing the management, supervision and administrative tasks of various healthcare operations.
 In today’s dynamic and complex healthcare delivery environment, individuals with varying degrees of education and training provide a wide variety of administrative services in settings like physicians’ offices and hospitals, as well as nursing, rehabilitation and outpatient facilities.

 What is Healthcare Administration?